Skip to main content

 A Footlong Isn’t a Footlong

-In 2013, a teenager measured his Subway footlong sandwich and found it was only 11 inches.
-A few years later, some lawyers filed a class-action lawsuit against Subway claiming fraud and breach of warranty.
+In 2013, a teenager measured his Subway footlong sandwich and found it was only 11 inches long.
+A few years later, some lawyers filed a class-action lawsuit against Subway, claiming fraud and breach of warranty.

-The parties reached a settlement.
-Subway promised to make its footlongs a foot long and the lawyers got $520,000 in fees.
-The judge believed that the settlement was unfair, threw it out, and dismissed the case.
+The parties settled.
+Subway promised to make its footlongs a foot long, and the lawyers got $520,000 in fees.
+The judge believed the settlement was unfair, threw it out, and dismissed the case.

-If you believe that you have been wronged, do your research first.
-If you still think you may have a legal claim, consult with an experienced personal injury attorney near you (they don't just handle car accidents).
-That way, you won't end up on this list or be featured in FindLaw's Don't Judge Me Podcast.
+Do your research first.
+If you think you have a legal claim, talk with an experienced personal injury attorney near you (they handle more than car accidents).

 Was this helpful?